Skip to content

 Criminal Defence for Healthcare Professional Intrusion

-Criminal defense for healthcare professional intrusion (Art.
+Criminal defence for healthcare professional intrusion (Art.
 403 CP): practice without qualifying degree of medicine, dentistry or regulated professions.

 Healthcare professional intrusion (Art.
 403 CP) sanctions performing acts proper to a healthcare profession by a person lacking academic degree and legal qualification.
 The protected legal interest is not only the profession, but public health: medical acts performed without regulated training expose patients to serious and verifiable risks.